Seunghhon/MCserver-alert/README.md

 # MCserver-alert
-A discord webhook for alerting player's login/out in your discord channel
+A discord webhook to alert if player joins/leaves your minecraft server and send a message in your discord channel